 1 or 2 soft boiled egg

-5 or 6 ounces of Japanese curly noodles, called Chuka Soba (we use Kame brand, easily purchased on Amazon by the case)
+5 or 6 ounces of Japanese curly noodles, called Chuka Soba (we use Kame brand, easily purchased on Amazon)

-In a two quart saucepan, add together the first 12 ingredients and simmer until married, about five minutes.
+In a large saucepan, add together the first 12 ingredients and simmer until married, about five minutes.

 Meanwhile, prepare the ingredients to add…